Q. Will the data about assets entered on Form 2: project registration form be transferred to Form 9: project completion form?

 A LCF project is treated as completed on the date when the final instalment of LCF monies has been spent.
 This may be before or after the physical work undertaken on the project is completed.

-Where there is only one payment of LCF monies then the date on which the funding EB makes that one payment will be both the LCF start date and the LCF completion date.
+Where there is only one payment of LCF monies (often the case when an organisation undertaking a project is reimbursed for its expenditure on the project following completion of the actual project works) then the date on which the funding EB makes that one payment will be both the LCF start date and the LCF completion date.

 Q. When is my project’s “estimated start date”?